ISM Policy Implementation & Python Automation

 try:

-response = await client.transport.perform_request(
+response = client.transport.perform_request(

 method="POST",